 VS1 = 1 X 10 = 10 volts

 Further, if the turns of S1 and S2 are not equal.
-For example, if turns in the S2 are double the turns in S1, then we will get 20 volts across the S2 winding.
+For example, if the turns in the S2 are double the turns in S1, then we will get 20 volts across the S2 winding.

 So, in this case, the open circuit winding S2 will not have any high voltage, and this winding can be kept open safely.

-We can use the open circuit current transformer (CT) with an open secondary if it has two or more secondary windings and one of them has a normal load at the output.
+“We can use the CT secondary open circuit transformer (CT), if it has two or more secondary windings and one of them has a normal load at the output.“

 Refer to Figure 5.
 The CT transformer has one primary winding in the figure.
 This is for explanation purposes only in this article.
 Our CT was bar type without any primary at all.